-The Board and the Sustainability Committee believe that the leadership provided by our management team was key to our execution and strong performance in 2021.
+The Board and the Sustainability Committee believe that the leadership provided by our management team was key to the execution reflected in 2022's strong performance.

 How We Pay for Performance

 We seek to attract, motivate and retain a highly skilled management team with the leadership skills that will allow us to succeed in a competitive industry and achieve both annual and long-term business objectives.
 We embrace a compensation philosophy of offering our executives a competitive compensation and benefits package.
 Our Sustainability Committee oversees our executive compensation program, which includes several compensation elements that have each been tailored to reward and incentivize executives for focusing on and achieving specific financial and strategic objectives that the Board believes are central to delivering long-term stockholder value.